 Senior Center Blood Pressure Screenings

-Every Thursday from 12:00 to 1:00 p.m. at the Middletown Senior Center.
+Every Thursday from 1:00 to 2:00 p.m. at the Middletown Senior Center.
 No appointment is necessary, No age or residency requirement, For more information call 860-638-4540.
-This is sponsored by the Middletown Health Department.
+Sponsored by the Middletown Health Department.

 Middletown in Motion